KnowThePepper

 Ground reshampatti adds both heat and a reddish color to dishes, though it is less vivid than Kashmiri chili.
 It works well in dry spice rubs, lentil preparations, and pickles where its lingering burn has time to integrate.
 The flavor profile - earthy rather than fruity - makes it a strong pairing with legumes, roasted vegetables, and lamb.

 For those experimenting beyond Indian cuisine, the pepper holds up in oil-based sauces.
-Its heat level is approachable enough that it can anchor a homemade buffalo sauce or add backbone to an herb-forward chimichurri preparation without overwhelming the other flavors.
+Its heat level is approachable enough that it can anchor a homemade buffalo sauce or add backbone to an herb-forward the chimichurri recipe without overwhelming the other flavors.

 Compared to the thick-walled, bell-like sensory profile of the manzano pepper, reshampatti is leaner and drier - better suited to powder form than fresh applications.
 Pair it with cumin, coriander, and turmeric for traditional use, or push it into fusion territory with smoked paprika and garlic.